-1.3 Pupils come from a range of backgrounds, many with parents working as professionals or in business.
-While the majority of pupils are from white British families living within a 20-mile radius of the school, many nationalities are represented within the school community.
-From the data available nationally standardised tests indicate the ability profile of the preparatory school is above average.
-Where data is available, national standardised tests indicate the ability profile of pupils in the senior school is broadly average.
-The school has identified 18 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and dyspraxia, five of whom receive additional specialist help.
-There are four pupils with education, health and care (EHC) plans or statements of special educational needs.
-English is an additional language (EAL) for 35 pupils, and additional support is provided for 18 of them.
-Data used by the school have identified 14 pupils as being the most able in the school's population, and the curriculum is modified for them and for five other pupils because of their special talents in sport.
+1.6 Pupils come from a range of backgrounds, mostly from white British families living within the United Kingdom.
+A small number of boarders come from six other countries.
+Nationally standardised test data provided by the school indicate that the ability of the pupils in the preparatory and senior schools is above average.
+The ability of pupils in the sixth form is broadly average.
+The school has identified 46 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia, autism and attention deficit and hyperactivity disorder (ADHD), 17 of whom receive additional specialist help.
+One pupil in the school has an education, health and care (EHC) plan.
+English is an additional language (EAL) for two pupils, one of whom receives additional help with English.
+Data used by the school have identified 15 pupils as being the most able in the school's population.
+Their needs are met by their classroom teachers.
+All of the pupils in the senior school are recognised by the school as talented and the curriculum is adapted for them because of their special talents in dance, music and drama.